imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 With these files in place, you can refresh the page and observe the buttons working.
 But there is a catch!
 Read further to see where this solution can break.

-## The caching problem
+## Problems due to caching
-When serving the translation files directly (like when serving from `public` in Rails), the clients can have the newer version of the frontend code while still using the older version of the translations from the cache.
-If the new code is deployed, it can reference the new translations not present in the old translation files and by default `i18next` will fall back to displaying the translation keys by default.
+You may notice that if you deploy a new version of your application, browser runs the new version of your code, but sometimes the old version of the translations are used, which results in displaying the translation keys instead of the translations themselves.

-While there are ways to configure caching with the `requestOptions` option of `i18next-http-backend`, it becomes your responsibility to configure caching correctly.
+This can be because of the old version of translation files being cached.

-One solution to this problem is disabling caching completely with server configurations, or appending the current date to the download url like [in this StackOverflow answer][stackoverflow-cb] (adapted to `i18next-http-backend`):
+One solution to this problem is disabling caching completely with server configurations, disabling caching with the `requestOptions` option of `i18next-http-backend`, or even appending the current date to the download URL like [in this StackOverflow answer][stackoverflow-cb] (adapted to `i18next-http-backend`):
 {% raw %}
 ```js